thelowsunoverthemoon/BatchArticles/IntroToDelayedExpansion.md

 GOTO :EOF
 ```

 Obviously, introducing Delayed Expansion also introduces many side effects.
 Read the link below on how CMD parses commands to gain a better understanding of some these effects.
 Be creative!
 These are basic usages but Delayed Expansion is a powerful tool that allows you to be very creative.
-That’s the beauty of Batch.
-The simplistic parsing (again, everything is text) allows a lot of interesting constructs, which you can see if you visit DOStips (a Batch forum) and look around.
+The simplistic parsing (again, everything is text) allows a lot of interesting constructs, which you can see if you visit DOStips and look around.

 ### Further Links
 * [More Detailed Information](https://ss64.com/nt/delayedexpansion.html)